oroinc/platform/src/Oro/Bundle/SidebarBundle/README.md

 ```

 ## Widget configuration in YAML
-Default data for you widget should be defined in `widget.yml` file in
+Default data for your widget should be defined in `widget.yml` file in
 `/Resources/public/sidebar_widget/widget_name/widget.yml`.
 This file can contains following item settings:

 * **title** - title text of your widget;